SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 This animated image solution is available for `iOS`/`tvOS`/`macOS`.
 The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
 See [Animated Image](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

-#### Transformer
+#### Image Transformer

 In 5.0, we introduced an easy way to hook an image transformation process after the image was downloaded from network.
 This allows the user to easily scale, rotate, add rounded corner the original image and even chain a list of transformations.
 These transformed images will also be stored to the cache as they are after transformation.
 The reasons for this decision are: avoiding redoing the transformations (which can lead to unwanted behavior) and also time saving.
-See [Image Transformer](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#transformer-50) for more detailed information.
+See [Image Transformer](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#image-transformer-50) for more detailed information.

 #### Customization